The Heart of a Hero

-The Heart of a Hero is a surviving 1916 silent film historical drama based upon the 1898 play Nathan Hale by Clyde Fitch, directed by Emile Chautard and starring Robert Warwick and Gail Kane.
+The Heart of a Hero is a surviving 1916 American silent historical drama film based upon the 1898 play Nathan Hale by Clyde Fitch, directed by Émile Chautard and starring Robert Warwick and Gail Kane.
 It was produced and distributed by World Film Corporation.

-Prints exist at George Eastman House and the Library of Congress.
+Prints exist at the George Eastman Museum and the Library of Congress.

 Plot

 The story of Nathan Hale, an American soldier and spy from his days as a teacher to his eventual capture and execution.